hhuuddoo/beat-battle-website/README.md

 - Add '\*' to required inputs
 - Add character counter to description textarea
 - Add overflow arrows to scroll div to let user know that there is more content
+- Change '\*' to bullet points in text area